 The roads will get slippery if cars were not prepared ahead.
 Visibility is reduced too, so go slow.
 According to my Taiwanese driver, the authorities will close the roads if the snow gets too heavy.
 My driver was monitoring the weather conditions and hustling us accordingly!

-The sceneries are amazin.
+The sceneries are amazing.
 Air is super fresh!

 Cingjing is famous for their “seas of clouds” (云海)

-There are gardens and hotels that are named to remind you of Europe
+There are gardens and hotels named to remind you of Europe.

-It is really quite something to see the sun cast or withdraw its light on/from the mountains
+It’s really quite something to see the sun cast or withdraw its light on/from the mountains.

 I woke up early to watch the sun rise over the mountains.
-As the sun rises and lits the world up, it too fills me with an inner warmth, gratitude and a sense of amazement.
+As the sun rose and lit the world up, it too filled me with an inner warmth, gratitude and a sense of amazement.

 When the sun sets.